migurski/talkingpapers/README.markdown

 (repeats to conclusion of relief effort)

-#Potential for grassroots distaster relief coordination
+#Potential for grassroots disaster relief coordination

-This data is traditionally ruled by large instutions, but there is a space with talkingpapers for smaller teams of diaster relief efforts (eg, NERTS in san francisco) to work together on collecting valuable survey disaster, because they can share their schemas with other groups that are using talkingpapers.
+This data is traditionally ruled by large institutions, but there is a space with talkingpapers for smaller teams of disaster relief efforts (e.g., NERTS in san francisco) to work together on collecting valuable survey disaster, because they can share their schemas with other groups that are using talkingpapers.

 #Ideas we hold dear